fleetdm/fleet/proposals/apple-mdm/mdmcert.download-analysis.md

 and import it into MicroMDM using the `mdmctl mdmcert upload` command
 ```

-Such command generates an "MDM Push Certificate request" to be uploaded to Apple:
+This command generates an "MDM Push Certificate request" to be uploaded to Apple:
 ```
 mdmcert.download.push.req: ASCII text, with CRLF line terminators
 ```